ZombieSocrates/brainteasers/crazyPlane_blogOutline.md

 Once we increase the number of trials in these batches of simulations, the result of each of these batches is _pretty darn close_ to 50 percent.
 You can get a sense from looking at the far-right portion of each graph that these cumulative success rates have more or less flatlined.
 Put in a more general way: as we increase the "length" of what we consider the "long run", the impact of each individual experiment is minimized and we're left with a clearer picture of what's actually going on at scale.

-So without even cracking open a combinatorics textbook, we're able to take our 100-seat crazy plane, simulate the boarding process thousands of times, and get visual confirmation that the answer to the brainteaser is 50 percent.
-Those of you with some statistics familiarity may be cringing somewhat at my use of terms like "pretty darn close" and "visual confirmation" or might not be convinced that we have enough evidence to consider this brainteaser solved.
+So without even cracking open a combinatorics textbook, we're able to take our 100-seat crazy plane, simulate the boarding process thousands of times, and get visual confirmation that the answer to the brainteaser is **50 percent**, meaning that this seemingly complex boarding process is in some ways no different than flipping a coin!
+Those of you with some statistics familiarity may be cringing somewhat at my use of terms like _pretty darn close_, _more or less flatlined_, or _visual confirmation_, and might not be convinced that we have enough evidence to consider this brainteaser solved.
 Then cheer up, because the next section on this post will give you a technique to...

 ##Have Some Confidence!
 At this point I'd also like to take the opportunity to return to one part of our hypothesis that we haven't addressed directly yet